 The key to burning fewer fuels is making vehicles more efficient.
 Governments need to set fuel-economy standards for all passenger vehicles, including the advocacy for the use of technologies that help cars and trucks to further on a gallon of gasoline.

-Most pickup, SUVs and minivans, on average travel less distance on a gallon of gas than they did decades ago.
+Most pickups, SUVs, and minivans, on average, travel less distance on a gallon of gas than they did decades ago.
 If this is implemented, it can help reduce the number of dangerous gases that are emitted into the atmosphere.

 5. Having in Place Pollution Control Technologies